nv-morpheus/Morpheus/CONTRIBUTING.md

     (morpheus) user@host:/workspace# conda list | grep python python                    3.8.13          py3.8.13_dbg_morpheus    local
    ```
-   1. Note: This does not build any Morpheus or Neo code and defers building the code until the entire repo can be mounted into a running container.
+   1. Note: This does not build any Morpheus or SRF code and defers building the code until the entire repo can be mounted into a running container.
 This allows for faster incremental builds during development.
 2. Set up `ssh-agent` to allow container to pull from private repos
    ```bash
    eval `ssh-agent -s`